mono/Embeddinator-4000/objcgen/Internals.md

 -  This [postprocessor](objcgenerator-postprocessor.cs) analyzes each catagory looking for items that will cause trouble later in generation\compilation or produce suboptimal bindings:
 	- Names that will produce identical selectors or shadow important pre-existing Objective-C selectors
 		- Duplication detection is done via the [Type Mapper](TypeMapper.cs).
-	- [Operator Overloads](OperatorOverloads.cs) can often be exposed in more friendly names that `op_Addition` and are renamed where possible.
+	- [Operator Overloads](OperatorOverloads.cs) can often be exposed in more friendly names than `op_Addition` and are renamed where possible.
 Where both "friendly" named and operator methods exist, we expose only one copy.
 	- Each ["processed"](processedtypes.cs) data structure is then "frozen" so that we can cache generated data (such as names) only after no additional changes will occur.
 Processed types should now be considered effectively immutable.
 - Now that we have a hierarchy of  ["processed"](processedtypes.cs) data types, we can finally enter the [ObjCGenerator](objcgenerator.cs).
 	- [SourceWriters](sourcewriter.cs) are created for headers/private headers/implementations to buffer text until it is written to disk and readably handle indentation.
-	- After writing the standard introduction parts to each file, each assembly is procssed in turn.
+	- After writing the standard introduction parts to each file, each assembly is processed in turn.
 	- Each Enum/Protocol/Type/Extension from that assembly is then generated in turn, each from a GenerateFoo method.
 		- Some but not all Generation methods depend on "helpers" such as [ProtocolHelper](protocolhelper.cs) which help generate correct code.
 		- [NameGenerator](NameGenerator.cs) contains the mapping between C# and Objective-C names for types/arguments.
 - If compilation is requested then the [Embedder's](embedder.cs) Compile () generates and executes clang invocations.
     - Special post processing occurs in some target types, frameworks for example, and may involve moving files / lipo / etc

-### Areas for improvements (Update this docuemnt if fixed)
-- [Driver](driver.cs) shouldn't invoke Compile, should be job of [embedder](embedder.cs).
-    - Actually the compile logic is involved, maybe a seperate component?
-- Divide [embedder](embedder.cs) into more focused / smaller parts.
-- Why do we have an abstract [processor](processor.cs) base class for [ObjCProcessor](objcprocessor.cs) with only one implementation?
-Desire to share code or unneeded abstraction?
-- The [postprocessor](objcgenerator-postprocessor.cs) should really have a name not tied to the generator, since it's a step _before_ generation.
-- [ObjCGenerator](objcgenerator.cs) also has a base type of Generator with one implementation.
-- Fully extract specific generation logic into helpers and write tests (so we can test them outside of the entire chain).
-- Our capitalization in file names is inconsistent. are things `NameGenerator.cs` or `namegenerator.cs`
-- [ObjCGenerator](objcgenerator.cs) is _huge_ and difficult to scroll through.